 - 1. Sexual or Gender-related Harassment - 2.
 Non-consensual Sexual Contact (or attempts to commit the same) - 3.
 Non-consensual Sexual Intercourse (or attempts to commit the same) - 4.
 Sexual Exploitation - 5.
-Bullying or hazing, or other inappropriate conduct of a sexual nature.
+Exposing a Minor to Sexual Content/Imagery - 6.
+Sexual Bullying Behavior - 7.
+Sexual Hazing - 8.
+Other Inappropriate Conduct of a Sexual Nature.